School days are coming to an end – what is next?

 We will assist individuals with any further education or training needs or interests to help further their career prospects.
 We have a wide range of networks with training organisations, so we will find the best course available for your school leaver.

-For more information or to find out how we can assist you, please contact Create Employment on 08 9249 3132 or email email@example.com.
+For more information or to find out how we can assist you, please contact our Employment Services team on 08 9249 3132 or email email@example.com.